AnnaToi01/GFP_Robustness/README.md

 11. Roger Y. Tsien.
 “THE GREEN FLUORESCENT PROTEIN”.
 In: Annu.
 Rev. Biochem.
 67.1 (June 1998), pp. 509–544. issn: 0066-4154. doi: 10.1146/annurev.biochem.67.
 1.509.
+12. Jeremy Van Cleve and Daniel B. Weissman.
+“Measuring ruggedness in fitness land- scapes”.
+In: Proceedings of the National Academy of Sciences 112.24 (June 2015), pp. 7345–7346. doi: 10.1073/pnas.1507916112.
-12. J. Arjan G. M. de Visser and Joachim Krug.
+13. J. Arjan G. M. de Visser and Joachim Krug.
 “Empirical fitness landscapes and the predictability of evolution”.
 In: Nature Reviews Genetics 15.7 (2014), pp. 480–490.
 issn: 1471-0064. doi: 10.1038/nrg3744.
-13. S. Wright.
+14. S. Wright.
 “The Roles of Mutation, Inbreeding, crossbreeding and Selection in Evolu- tion”.
 In: Proceedings of the XI International Congress of Genetics 8 (1932), pp. 209–222.
-14. Marc Zimmer.
+15. Marc Zimmer.
 “Green Fluorescent Protein (GFP): Applications, Structure, and Re- lated Photophysical Behavior”.
 In: Chem.
 Rev. 102.3 (Mar.
 2002), pp. 759–782. issn:
 0009-2665. doi: 10.1021/cr010142r.